Tello Review (2024): Why We Switched From Verizon to Tello

 • The reception with Tello is better than Verizon (where I live)

-• We're paying half of what we used to pay. $80 to now $40 per month.
+• We're paying half of what we would be paying with Verizon.

-• I've traveled outside of my area for work and the reception and data was equivalent to Verizon
+• I've traveled outside of my area for work and the reception and data were equivalent to Verizon

 Now, we're a Tello Mobile-only family.
-All in, it's $40 per month for both of our phones.
 (By the way, we have iPhones too so it's not like you have to use some random phone that Tello carries.)

 Final Thoughts on this Tello Review